 Suez Governorate

-and Al-Janayen and these areas are approximately 728,180 people, according to the statistics of 2018, the emblem of the Suez Governorate is represented by the presence of a shape in the form of a wheel or a toothed gear in reference to the strength of the industrial sector in the governorate,
+and Al-Janayen, and these areas are approximately 728,180 people.
+According to the statistics of 2018, the emblem of the Suez Governorate is represented by the presence of a shape in the form of a wheel or a toothed gear about the strength of the industrial sector in the governorate.

-and in the middle of the wheel is a red flame; an indication that the Suez Governorate is a major headquarters for the petroleum industries and a number of companies in Petroleum in the Egyptian Republic.
+and in the middle of the wheel is a red flame, an indication that the Suez Governorate is a major headquarters for the petroleum industries and several companies in petroleum in the Egyptian Republic.

-Suez Governorate is characterized by its vital tourism sector, as it is visited by approximately 256,972 visitors every year, due to the presence of a group of stunning landscapes, such as Mount Ataka located in the west, Fanar Abu Al Daraj in the south, the Gulf of Suez, the Suez Canal in the east, lakes, and parks in North.
+Suez Governorate is characterized by its vital tourism sector, as it is visited by approximately 256,972 visitors every year due to the presence of a group of stunning landscapes, such as Mount Ataka located in the west, Fanar Abu Al Daraj in the south, the Gulf of Suez, the Suez Canal in the east, lakes, and parks in the north.

 The following are the most prominent tourist attractions in Suez: